xcart/xc5-manual/en/setting_up_x-cart_5_environment/configuring_attachments_sending.md

 ## nginx-specific configuration

-You'll need to add the following `location` directive to the server configuration file into the `server` section and replace the `<STORE ROOT>` part with the path to the X-Cart folder:
+You'll need to add the following `location` directive into the `server` section of the server configuration file and replace the `<STORE ROOT>` part with the path to the X-Cart folder:

 ```
     location /storage_download/ {